vinitjoglekar/vinitjoglekar.github.io/_pages/ht-pdf-1.md

 ### Disabling execution of JavaScript in PDF reader software
 * Generally, PDF readers that support JavaScript execution provide a setting to disable the execution.
 [Here](https://helpx.adobe.com/acrobat/using/javascripts-pdfs-security-risk.html) are instructions for Adobe Acrobat.
 * It would be even better, if the PDF reader cannot execute JavaScript at all.
 Based on a discussion forum post, **apparently** [Xreader](https://github.com/linuxmint/xreader) document viewer &mdash; the default PDF reader in Linux Mint OS &mdash; cannot execute JavaScript.
 However, I could not verify this from the official documentation.
 The command line options of Xreader can be looked up in man pages, and are also available [here](https://man.archlinux.org/man/xreader.1.en).
-The command line options are mute about JavaScript execution.
+They are mute about JavaScript execution.
  <br/>

 -----------------------